Unity-Technologies/com.unity.cinemachine/README.md

 * Package structure will follow special folders from **Unity**, see [Special folders](https://docs.unity3d.com/Manual/SpecialFolders.html) for more details

 ## Developing your package
 Package development works best within the Unity Editor.
-Here's out to set that up:
+Here's how to set that up:

 1. Fork the `unitypackage-template` repository